PolyMathOrg/PolyMath/src/Math-AutomaticDifferenciation.package/PMDualNumber.class/README.md

-DualNumbers can be used to calculate the first derivative if one  creates them this way:
+PMDualNumbers can be used to calculate the first derivative if one  creates them this way:
-	DualNumber value: aNumber eps:  derivativeOfaNumber (1 if the derivative with respect to aNumber is calculated, 0 otherwise)
+	PMDualNumber value: aNumber eps:  derivativeOfaNumber (1 if the derivative with respect to aNumber is calculated, 0 otherwise)

-DualNumbers can be mixed with Numbers.
+PMDualNumbers can be mixed with Numbers.